rishabhc32/zapcircle/content/posts/async-await-js.md

 author: "RC"
 cover_image: /images/async-await/cover.png
 ---
 ECMAScript 2017 brought in syntactic sugar on top of `Promises` in JavaScript in form of `async` and `await`.
 Async/await provides a special syntax to work with promises in a more comfortable fashion.
-They  allow us to write asynchronous Promise-based code in synchronous manner.
+They  allow us to write asynchronous Promise-based code in a synchronous manner.

 <!--more-->

-Before proceeing with __aysnc/await__ you need to understand __Promises__.
+Before proceeding with __async/await__ you need to understand __Promises__.
 You can head over to [Promises in JS](https://zapcircle.net/posts/promise-js/) article to read and learn about promises.

 ### Async functions
 > The async function declaration defines an asynchronous function.
 An asynchronous function is a function which operates asynchronously via the event loop.